copier-org/copier/docs/updating.md

 Usually Copier will replay the last project generation without problems.
 However, sometimes that process can break.
 Examples:

--   When the last update was relying on some external resources that are not longer available.
+-   When the last update was relying on some external resources that are no longer available.
 -   When the old and new versions of the template depend on different incompatible versions of the same Jinja extension, but Copier can only use one.